 The College is committed to providing a safe, positive, productive, and nurturing educational environment for all of its students.
 The College encourages the promotion of positive interpersonal relations among members of the school community.
-The use of any electronic communication device or venue to harass, intimidate or bully a student, faculty or staff member, whether by other students, faculty, staff, or third parties, is strictly prohibited and will not be tolerated.
-This prohibition includes any act that substantially interferes or presents a perception of interference with a student's educational experience, opportunities or performance.
+The use of any electronic communication device or venue to harass, intimidate or bully a student, faculty, or staff member, whether by other students, faculty, staff, or third parties, is strictly prohibited and will not be tolerated.
+This prohibition includes any act that substantially interferes or presents a perception of interference with a student's educational experience, opportunities, or performance.
 Any threats, verbal and/or psychological abuse, electronically transmitted or posted, or actions which cause or threaten to cause bodily harm or personal degradation will not be tolerated.
-Students who violate the policy against cyberbullying may face disciplinary actions, up to and including dismissal from school.
+Students who violate the policy against cyberbullying may face disciplinary actions, up to and including dismissal from the school.
 Students, faculty, staff, and other parties, who feel like they have been a victim of cyberbullying, should contact the Dean of Education or his/her designee immediately.
+Students enrolled in nursing programs and nursing faculty and staff should contact the Dean of Nursing.